I have done very little architecture sketching this year….

 However, this title does not just refer to my slackness in posting here… it is also poses the question of the style of my architecture sketching… it is getting looser and looser and more colourful…and more fun!

 I think the change is seen in my teacup sketches as well – more about it here.
-(Oops this blog is supposed to be a tea cup free zone!)

 I am playing with paint and watersoluble pencils, mixing up the order of colour and line… and basically just having fun and working in a state of play.
 But behind it all is my foundational working method of working from overall form to details.